sheltermanager/asm3/doc/manual/wordkeys.rst

     Returner's cell/mobile phone number ReturnedByEmail
     Returner's email address
+ReturnedByIDNumber
-ReturnedBy Additional Fields
+    The identification number (driving licence, passport, etc) of the person who returned the animal ReturnedBy Additional Fields
     Additional fields on the original owner can be accessed via ReturnedByFIELDNAME AdoptionDate